 About The Forum

-Location: Yale University, New Haven, Connecticut
+April 9-11, 2020 // Yale University, New Haven, Connecticut

 The Forum will draw on lessons learned in a Hewlett Foundation-funded cross-disciplinary course, “The Law and Technology of Cyber Conflict,” co-taught by Professor Hathaway.
 The innovative collaboration between Yale Law School and the Yale Department of Computer Science, aimed at spanning the disciplinary gaps between future lawyers and computer scientists, provides a foundation for the Cyber Leadership Forum conversations.
-Several Yale students will participate in portions of the conference, offering a fresh perspective on the challenges that lie ahead.
+Several Yale students will participate in the conference, offering a fresh perspective on the challenges that lie ahead.